Overview

 The event is being funded by SHAAP via a sponsorship agreement with KBS/Stirling University.

-Speakers: Dr Grant Wyper1, Prof John Holmes2 and Prof Carol Emslie3.
+Speakers: Dr Grant Wyper1, Prof John Holmes2, Prof Carol Emslie3 and Jennifer Trueland4.
 It will be chaired by Dr Alastair MacGilchrist, Chair of Scottish Health Action on Alcohol Problems (SHAAP)’s Steering Group.
 A partnership of the medical royal colleges and Faculty of Public Health in Scotland and the original proponents of MUP in Scotland, is hosting this event.

-1 Principal Epidemiologist at Public Health Scotland.
-2 Professor of Alcohol Policy and Director of the Sheffield Addictions Research Group (SARG), University of Sheffield.
-3 Co-Director Research Centre for Health (ReaCH) and Lead Substance Use Research Group, Glasgow Caledonian University.
+1) Principal Epidemiologist at Public Health Scotland; 2) Professor of Alcohol Policy and Director of the Sheffield Addictions Research Group (SARG), University of Sheffield; 3) Co-Director Research Centre for Health (ReaCH) and Lead Substance Use Research Group, Glasgow Caledonian University; 4) Freelance Health Journalist.